rafamqrs/quarkus-ocp/README.md

 OCP 4
 oc cli(But you can use the webconsole).

-We're gonna build an Quarkus application with extensions ORM(PANACHE), HealthChecks(SmallRye) and Messaging.
+We're gonna build an Quarkus application with speficic extensions listed below:
+ - ORM(PANACHE)
+ - HealthChecks(SmallRye)
+ - Event-Driven Messaging(Vert.x).